-Schmitt triggers help prevent a wavering signal voltage from causing a rapid repeated high/low triggering at a single voltage.
+Schmitt triggers help prevent a wavering signal voltage from causing a rapid repeated high/low triggering near a single voltage.
 It has 2 threshold voltages and a middle ground voltage called hysteresis that needs to be exceeded in order for the output to change.

-- When + input is high enough above – input then output will be high.
+- When + input voltage is high enough above – input, then the output will be high.

-- + input is low enough below – input then the output is low.
+- If + input voltage is low enough below – input, then the output is low.

 - There is a middle ground voltage (hysteresis) where the output is either high or low based on what the output was last put into.